35. Elementary Asset Pricing Theory¶

 For excess returns \(R^{ei} = R^i - R^f\) we have

-In the following exercises, we apply components of the theory.
+In the following exercises, we illustrate aspects of these empirical strategies on artificial data.

 Our basic tools are random number generator that we shall use to create artificial samples that conform to the theory and least squares regressions that let us watch aspects of the theory at work.